60 Burned Out Symptoms to Help You Listen to Your Life

 Burnout isn’t an academic exercise.
 It’s an all-consuming, systemic condiiton.
 It’s your entire body sending you one clear message – something has to change, and it has to change now.”
 Meredith Grey from an episode of Grey’s Anatomy

 Burnout.
 I’m all too familiar with burned out symptoms.
-I’ve experienced burnout numerous times in my 62 years.
+I’ve experienced burnout three times in my life.
 And you know what?
 I think this is so important to say before we go any further.
 Each and every time, burnout has proven to ultimately be an extraordinary gift that ultimately led to breakthroughs, new opportunities, healing, transformation, and all sorts of happy dance things.

 What Does Burned Out Mean?

-The World Health Organization describes burnout as a syndrome with “Feelings of energy depletion or exhaustion.
-Increased mental distance.
-Negativism or cynicism.
-And reduced efficacy.”
+The World Health Organization describes burnout as a syndrome characterized by “Feelings of energy depletion or exhaustion, increased mental distance, negativism or cynicism, and reduced efficacy.”

 In my experience, I’d say their description is right on the money.
 I remember feeling like a bounce house with a slow leak.
 Ssssssss.